br80/zappy_python/00_intro/README.md

 ### Linux

-This can vary by Linux distribution.
+This can vary by distribution.
 Check the docs!
-Your distro may come with Python 3 by default.
+You may already have Python installed.

-## Python
+## Python Basics

-* Python basics
-  * How to read and write Python

-* Why Learn Python?
-  * Readability
-  * Flexibility
-  * Utility

-* Installation
-  * Windows
-  * Linux
-  * Mac
+Let's go over a few basics.

 * Interpreter
   * Scripts